We welcome

 businesses that are structured in unconventional ways,

-it’s important to discuss all your options with a family
+its important to discuss all your options with a family

 law attorney.